-National leaders in health care billing and account management, debt collection, credit management and debt resolution.
+National leaders in health debt collection and receivables management.

-AusHealth Hospitals is a specialist provider used by major health care services across Australia to manage their health care billing and account management, debt collection, credit management and debt resolution.
+AusHealth Hospitals is a specialist provider used by major health care services across Australia to manage their health debt collection and receivables management.
 In 2022 we were there to help a number of healthcare professionals including: